 - (a) Benzene average standard.
-Gasoline manufacturers must meet a benzene average standard of 0.62 volume percent for each compliance period under subpart H of this part. - (b) Maximum benzene average standard.
-Gasoline manufacturers must meet a maximum benzene average standard of 1.30 volume percent without the use of credits for each compliance period under subpart H of this part. - (c) Benzene standard for importers that import gasoline by truck or rail.
-Importers that import gasoline by truck or rail may comply with a 0.62 volume percent benzene per-gallon standard instead of the average standard in paragraph (a) of this section and the maximum average standard in paragraph (b) of this section.
+Gasoline manufacturers must meet a benzene average standard of 0.62 volume percent for each compliance period. - (b) Maximum benzene average standard.
+Gasoline manufacturers must meet a maximum benzene average standard of 1.30 volume percent without the use of credits for each compliance period. - (c) Benzene standard for importers that import gasoline by truck or rail.
+Importers that import gasoline by truck or rail under §1090.1620 must comply with a 0.62 volume percent benzene per-gallon standard instead of the standards in paragraphs (a) and (b) of this section.

-§1090.315 Gasoline volatility standards.
+§1090.215 Gasoline RVP standards.

-Except as specified in subpart G of this part and paragraph (e) of this section, all gasoline at any location in the United States during the summer season and all gasoline designated as summer gasoline is subject to a maximum RVP per-gallon standard in this section.
+Except as specified in subpart G of this part and paragraph (c) of this section, all gasoline designated as summer gasoline or located at any location in the United States during the summer season is subject to a maximum RVP per-gallon standard in this section.

 - (a) Federal 9.0 psi maximum RVP per-gallon standard.
-All summer gasoline must meet a maximum RVP per-gallon standard of 9.0 psi unless the summer gasoline is subject to one of the following lower maximum RVP per-gallon standards: - (1) Summer gasoline in areas defined in paragraph (b) of this section must meet a 7.8 psi maximum RVP per-gallon standard. - (2) Summer gasoline in RFG areas specified in §1090.370 must meet the maximum RVP per-gallon standard set forth in paragraph (c) of this section. - (3) Summer gasoline in areas subject to the California reformulated gasoline regulations must comply with those regulations under Title 13, sections 2250-2273.5 of the California Code of Regulations. - (4) Summer gasoline in areas subject to a SIP-approved state fuel rule that requires an RVP of less than 9.0 psi must meet the requirements of the federally approved SIP. - (b) Federal 7.8 psi standard.
-Gasoline designated as 7.8 psi summer gasoline or located in the following areas must meet a maximum RVP per-gallon standard of 7.8 psi during the summer season:
+Gasoline designated as summer gasoline or located at any location in the United States during the summer season must meet a maximum RVP per-gallon standard of 9.0 psi unless the gasoline is subject to one of the following lower maximum RVP per-gallon standards: - (1) Federal 7.8 maximum RVP per-gallon standard.
+Gasoline designated as 7.8 psi summer gasoline, or located in the following areas during the summer season, must meet a maximum RVP per-gallon standard of 7.8 psi: